-What’s better than home made, sugar free nut-ella?
-No bake nut-ella bars, naturally.
+What's better than home made, sugar free nutella?
+No bake Keto nutella bars, naturally.
 Packed with hazelnuts, seeds and a generous helping of happiness-inducing dark chocolate.
 Low carb and gluten free.

 I am all for no bake recipes.
 Simply, less can go wrong.
-You can’t burn it.
-You can’t undercook it.
+You can't burn it.
+Or undercook it.
 You just do your mixing magic, and the fridge or freezer does the rest.
-Matcha Pistachio Yoghurt Bark?
-Check.
-No Bake Coconutty Pies?
-Check.
-Those are amongst my most popular recipes on Instagram (check me out over there at @sugarfree_londoner!), because sensible people like an easy life.
-When you have to juggle job, house, several hungry, often irrational family members – depending on age – plus all the other things life throws at you, sometimes there no head space for baking.
+When you have to juggle job, house, several hungry, often irrational family members - depending on age - plus all the other things life throws at you, sometimes there no head space for baking.

 Think about it.
 Hover next to the oven.... or have a bath, right now?
 Yes, with candles.
 Nervously poking knives into your cake, only to pull it out all doughy, armpits slowly getting sweaty... or putting your feet up in the lounge with a glass of ice cold Chardonnay?
 You get the drift.
 Easy means happy!

-These no bake nut-ella bars are your new dirty clean-eating secret.
+These no bake Keto nutella bars are your new dirty clean-eating secret.
 They are

 - finger-licking moreish